ika-rwth-aachen/omega-prime-ros/README.md

 - These transforms from `projection_frame` to `fixed_frame` are stored in omega-prime as per-timestamp `ProjectionOffset` metadata.
 - The fixed frame is converted to an EPSG projection string and written as `projections["proj_string"]`.
 - Supported `fixed_frame` values: `utm_<zone: int>[N/S]` and `map` (e.g. `utm_30N`).
+- Timestamp synchronization does not change projection handling.
+TF and projection metadata are still resolved at each message's original timestamp, and only the exported omega-prime `total_nanos` may be snapped afterward.

 ## Docker Image
 The provided image bundles ROS 2 Jazzy, rosbag2 Python bindings, omega-prime, and builds `perception_interfaces` from GitHub so EgoData and ObjectList topics can be exported to omega-prime MCAP.